ambossIconambossIcon

 Summarytoggle arrow icon

-Primary bone cancers are rare malignant tumors that arise from native bone tissue, such as osteoblasts, chondrocytes, and mesenchymal stem cells.
+Primary malignant bone tumors are rare malignant tumors that arise from native bone tissue, such as osteoblasts, chondrocytes, and mesenchymal stem cells.
 Osteosarcoma and Ewing sarcoma are the most common types in children and adolescents, while chondrosarcoma is most common in adults.
 Initial manifestations typically include localized pain and swelling, which may become apparent after an injury to the site.
-Primary bone cancers may metastasize hematogenously to the lungs and skeletal system; regional spread and skip lesions may also occur.
+Primary malignant bone tumors may metastasize hematogenously to the lungs and skeletal system; regional spread and skip lesions may also occur.
 X-ray is the preferred initial diagnostic test.
 Characteristic radiographic features include a focal lytic and/or sclerotic lesion, typically with an aggressive periosteal reaction.
-If a primary bone cancer is suspected, prompt specialist referral (e.g., to orthopedic oncology) is recommended for diagnostic confirmation on biopsy, staging, and further management.
+If a primary malignant bone tumor is suspected, prompt specialist referral (e.g., to orthopedic oncology) is recommended for diagnostic confirmation on biopsy, staging, and further management.
 When feasible, complete surgical excision of the primary tumor is preferred.
-Ewing sarcoma, unlike other primary bone cancers, is also responsive to definitive radiotherapy.
+Ewing sarcoma, unlike other primary malignant bone tumors, is also responsive to definitive radiotherapy.
 Combination chemotherapy and adjuvant radiation therapy are often indicated for the management of osteosarcoma and Ewing sarcoma but are generally less effective in the management of chondrosarcoma.
 Long-term surveillance for early detection of recurrence is recommended.

 Icon of a lock